ibm-cloud-docs/EventStreams/eventstreams133.md

     ibmcloud login -a cloud.ibm.com
     </pre>

-3. Create an {{site.data.keyword.messagehub}} instance on {{site.data.keyword.Bluemix_notm}} using the Enterprise or Standard++ plans.
+3. Create an {{site.data.keyword.messagehub}} instance on {{site.data.keyword.Bluemix_notm}} using the Enterprise or Standard+ plans.
 (The CLI does not support the Standard plan.)
 Select one of the following methods:

     * To create an instance from the IBM Cloud console, enter this URL in a browser: https://cloud.ibm.com/catalog/services/event-streams